ricniew/ibm-itcam-silent-config/README.md

 -   This README document

--   Python procedure *modify-jvm-argumenst.py\
+-   Python procedure *modify-jvm-argumenst.py*\
-    *Optional: It can be used to modify or set JVM arguments.
-For example\
+    Optional: It can be used to modify or set JVM arguments.
+For example *-verbosegc* is set by default during DC configuration.\
-    -*verbosegc* is set by default during DC configuration.
     You can use the procedure with *wsadmin.sh* and delete *-verbosegc* from the JVM arguments.
-Please refer to chapter *2.2 Preparation Point "4.*
+Please refer to chapter "Preparation", \
-    OPTIONAL: Customer specific post processing"
+    Point "'4.
+OPTIONAL: Customer specific post processing*"

 Apart of the *itcam-cfg.sh* following existing WebSphere and ITCAM shell scripts are used as well:

 - ITCAMDCHOME/version/bin/\[config,unconfig,migrate\].sh\
 - WASHOME/bin/\[wsadmin,manageprofiles\].sh*